10 Tips for Caregiving from a Distance

 Challenges and solutions

 The realization may creep up slowly or crash down in the wake of a sudden illness or injury.
-Whatever the circumstances, if you believe that a loved one needs assistance with daily living, you will experience a myriad of emotions and struggles in finding the right solutions – even more so if your loved one lives far away.
+Whatever the circumstances, if you believe that a loved one needs assistance with daily living, you will experience a myriad of emotions and struggles in finding the right solutions – even more so if you are providing caregiving from a distance.

 According to a National Council on Aging report, approximately 5 million to 7 million caregivers in the U.S. (about 15 percent) were long-distance caregivers – a number that was projected to double by 2020.